piotrkawa/audio-deepfake-source-tracing/README.md

-# Baselines fdor Interspeech 2025 Special Session on Source Tracing
+# Baselines for Interspeech 2025 Special Session on Source Tracing

 The following repository contains baselines to start your work with the task of DeepFake Source Tracing as part of [Source tracing: The origins of synthetic or manipulated speech](https://www.interspeech2025.org/special-sessions) INTERSPEECH 2025 Special Session.

 ## Attribution

-Special thanks to [Resemble.ai](https://www.resemble.ai) and [AI4Trust project](https://ai4trust.eu/) for their support and affiliation.
+Special thanks to [Resemble AI](https://www.resemble.ai) and [AI4Trust project](https://ai4trust.eu/) for their support and affiliation.

 ## Contributors
  - [Piotr Kawa](https://github.com/piotrkawa),